AM2R-Community-Developers/AM2RLauncher/README.md

 Downloads can be found at the [Release Page](https://github.com/AM2R-Community-Developers/AM2RLauncher/releases).

 Alternatively, for Arch Linux users an [AUR Package](https://aur.archlinux.org/packages/am2rlauncher/) also exist.
 Install it with `makepkg -si` or use your favourite AUR helper.

+## Configuration and Data Files
+The AM2RLauncher stores its files in the following places:
+	- On Windows, it stores the config file to the `AM2RLauncher.exe.config` next to the binary, and its data files in the same folder as the binary.
+	- On Linux, it stores the config file to `$XDG_CONFIG_HOME/AM2RLauncher` and its data files to `$XDG_DATA_HOME/AM2RLauncher` (which are defaulting back to `~/.config` and `~/.local/share` respectively).
+The AM2RLauncher data can get quite big, so if you wish to change where it stores it, you can do so with the `AM2RLAUNCHERDATA` environment variable (i.e `AM2RLAUNCHERDATA="D:\MyLauncherData"` or `AM2RLAUNCHERDATA="/mnt/bigDrive/launcherData"`).

 # Compiling Instructions:
 ## Dependencies